Jungle Stix is a collaborative product launch case study that demonstrates how to launch a private label product on Amazon.

 The final net margin that we get per unit will be a combination of what the retail price is, and what the associated FBA fees are.
 This is how it breaks down for various price points, and whether it is the first 1000 or second 1000 shipment:

 As I mentioned earlier, we have started to see some new entrants in the “bamboo marshmallow sticks” niche.
-This was certainly expected, and is the reason most people do not share which products they are selling.
+This was certainly expected and is the reason most people do not share which products they are selling.

-We have felt the impact of this, and seen our average daily sales decrease.
+We have felt the impact of this and our average daily sales decreased.
 These competitors were selling at $20 per unit, so even though they had fewer reviews, they took potential customers away from us with competitive pricing.
-We were selling about 8 units per day before these competitors, but that has decreased to ~5-6 per day since.
+We were selling about 8 units per day before these competitors.
+But that has decreased to approximately 5-6 per day since.

-Since changing our price to $19.99, we have seen sales nearly triple to ~18 units per day.
+Since changing our price to $19.99, we have seen sales nearly triple to roughly 18 units per day.

-My goal with experimenting with pricing is to gauge how the units sell at different price points, and what the optimal price is that generates a maximum net margin, and sales velocity.
+My goal with experimenting with pricing is to gauge how the units sell at different price points, and what the optimal price is that generates a maximum net margin and sales velocity.
 So we have seen that based on current seasonality and competition, we can sell about 8 units per day when priced at $27.99, we can sell 20 per day at $19.99, and if I split the difference at $23.99, let’s just assume that we will sell an average 14 per day.

 Overall I think Jungle Stix are certainly a success.
-On the second shipment, its nice to see that even at the very low price of $19.99, we can still make a profit of $5.23/unit which is a 128% ROI.
+On the second shipment, it’s nice to see that even at the very low price of $19.99, we can still make a profit of $5.23/unit which is a 128% ROI.
 I imagine the sweet spot for this product is going to end up around $23.99 which would mean 213% ROI (and roughly $3,000-4,000 PROFIT/month).

-On another positive note, going in to this, we knew that January through March would be our slow time, and we would see increased momentum as summer and fall approached.
+On another positive note, going into this, we knew that January through March would be our slow time, and we would see increased momentum as summer and fall approached.
 So that is good news.

 As our Jungle Stix sell more and we gather more reviews, we should see both an increased conversion rate (people more likely to buy a product with many reviews), as well as an improved organic ranking for various keywords (we are currently on the front page for our main targeted keyword, “marshmallow sticks”).